 Natural resource protection.
-The Santa Maria Valley hosts a diverse range of habitats and vegetation types that support a range of plant and animal species, including several State and federally protected species.
-Natural lands consist of areas that are primarily undeveloped and retain their ecological characteristics, such as providing critical habitat, ecosystem services, and supporting biodiversity.
+The Santa Maria Valley hosts a diverse range of habitats and vegetation types that support a range of plant and animal species, including several sState and federally protected species. ~~Ongoing development and urban encroachment on natural land has led to substantial habitat loss and habitat fragmentation, reduced biodiversity, and threats to sensitive species and their habitats.~~ Natural lands consist of areas that are primarily undeveloped and retain their ecological characteristics, such as providing critical habitat, ecosystem services, and supporting biodiversity.
 Through comprehensive conservation planning efforts, the City can improve the ecological health of local resources by preserving and expanding open space and natural areas, protecting habitat for special status species and wildlife connectivity, increasing biodiversity through native landscaping, and growing the city's urban forest.
 Natural and open space areas can also be multifunctioning, supporting healthy ecosystems, providing recreational opportunities, and enhancing climate resilience by mitigating climate-induced hazards such as flooding and extreme heat.

 Water quality.
 Santa Maria's surface and groundwater resources are essential for supporting local municipal, agricultural, and ecological functions.
-These systems have faced challenges from water pollutants derived from agriculture, urban runoff, oil and gas operations, and industrial uses, impairing local waterways and the groundwater basin.
-The use of best management practices (BMPs) in agricultural operations, strengthening development standards to reduce runoff and enhance stormwater filtration, and monitoring the operation and closure of oil and gas production sites will minimize contamination of surface water and groundwater resources.
+These systems have faced ~~significant~~ challenges from water pollutants derived from agriculture, urban runoff, oil and gas operations, and industrial uses, impairing local waterways and the groundwater basin.
+Enforcing The use of best management practices (BMPs) in agricultural operations, strengthening development standards to reduce runoff and enhance stormwater filtration, and monitoring the operation and closure of oil and gas production sites will minimize contamination of surface water and groundwater resources. ~~In addition, expanding local water conservation programs and promoting groundwater recharge will ensure the health and stable water supply of the Santa Maria Valley Groundwater Basin.~~